 Light in Different Languages: Light is electromagnetic radiation that can be detected with human eye.
 Visible light is commonly defined as one that has wavelengths of 400–700 nanometers nm, between the infrared (that has longer wavelengths) and the ultraviolet (that has shorter wavelengths) range.
-Electromagnetic radiation waves, as their names indicate, can carry energy from one place to the next, with variations in electrical and magnetic field.

-How to Say Light in 88 Different Languages
+Light in All Languages

 Different Languages | Word Light |